Banknotes of the Indonesian rupiah: 1984–1988 series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 1992/1993/1995 series

 On 28 December 1992, Bank Indonesia completely overhauled of all denominations of notes for the first time since 1968.
 In addition, a new top denomination, Rp20,000 note was added, with a US$ value of approximately $10 at the time.
 This was the first new denomination of the 'new rupiah' since the Rp10,000 had been issued in April 1970 (then worth about US$26).
 From this issue forwards, Indonesian notes have carried in small text in the note border the year of printing; the most conspicuous date on the note is still the date of authority (e.g., "Direksi 1992").

 On 16 February 1993 a new top denomination, Rp50,000 (approx US$22), celebrating "25 Years of Development" was issued.
 The design featured Suharto on the front and Soekarno-Hatta airport on the back, with a plane taking off to symbolise Indonesia's growth.
 It also featured a hologram with the BI's logo as an added security feature.
 The notes (regular) were printed in 1993 and 1994.
 A polymer version intended as collectables were also issued (see Commemorative banknotes).

 In 1995, a segmented security thread was introduced to the Rp20,000 and Rp50,000 notes as an anti-counterfeiting measure, the first ever for the rupiah.
 Such notes were imprinted as 'Direksi 1995.'

 All notes of this series were demonetised on 21 August 2000, except for the banknotes from Rp100 to Rp5000, which were demonetised on 30 November 2006.